About

 Our curriculum is designed to provide our children from Early Years to year 6 with visual, tactile and sensory experiences and offers a special way of understanding and responding to the world.
 Our aim is to inspire, engage and challenge our children.
 We want children to communicate effectively what they see, feel and think, exposing them through their use of colour, texture, form and pattern at all stages.
 We recognise the stimulation that the arts offer to our children’s curiosity, imagination and the development of their communications skills.

 Our aim is to embed a creative curriculum to allow every child to experience a diverse range of Arts to further develop independence and self-confidence, whilst aiming to uncover hidden talent.
 We believe that the arts provide children and staff inspiring opportunities to foster a deep sense of engagement, in addition to a sense of pride over the environment and the school ethos and values.
-Continuing the journey through the Artsmark will facilitate success in improving the education, mental health and life chances of our young children.
+Continuing the journey through the Artsmark, striving to achieve Platinum accreditation, will facilitate success in improving the education, mental health and life chances of our young children.

 Our amazing environment continually reflects our school and Trust values and aims to showcase the artistic achievement of children.
-We aim to build further links with the Arts within our community, to support the Griffin Arts Festival, a proud tradition which gives every child a two-week cultural experience around the arts.
-The Griffin Arts festival takes place across all Trust schools in a joint celebration of the Arts, with a vision to value creativity to enrich the lives of our young people and the adults who work with them.
+We maintain our current links with local artists including illustrators and caricaturists and endeavour to build further links with the Arts within our community.
+The Griffin Arts festival, a proud tradition across all Trust schools, gives every child a two-week cultural experience around the arts with a vision to value creativity, enriching the lives of our young people and the adults who work with them.

 The Arts at Lordswood is seen as a journey of embedding and enhancing the quality of opportunities and branching out to share these opportunities with other settings.
-Art will be interwoven throughout our ever-developing curriculum, linking with our creative English scheme and across all foundation subjects.
-Subject cross-curricular days have been recently introduced, engaging pupil voice in the planning.
-We aim to encourage children’s use of subject specific vocabulary so that they are able to articulate their ideas effectively.
+Art is interwoven throughout our ever-developing curriculum, linking with our creative English scheme and across all foundation subjects.
+Subject cross-curricular days have enriched our children’s learning whilst using pupil voice in the planning.
+We encourage children’s use of subject specific vocabulary so that they are able to articulate their ideas effectively.

-We endeavour to spark curiosity in our children by engaging them in topics and the exploration of the work of influential artists from a variety of times and cultures and strive to ensure that all children view themselves as artists and understand that they are able to make choices about their own artwork.
+We endeavour to spark curiosity in our children by engaging them in topics and the exploration of the work of influential artists from all backgrounds, genders and walks of life, to ensure that all children view themselves as artists and understand that they are able to make choices about their own artwork.
 Our teachers are dedicated to making sure that children feel their achievements and outcomes in the Arts are celebrated and held with value.

 Lordswood is a diverse community of both children and staff and we strive to ensure that our curriculum is inclusive of all our children’s identities ensuring children are given equal opportunities for their voices to be heard.